ireish/audio-transcription-extension/README.md

-# Live Audio to Text Transcriber
+# Live Audio to Text Transcriber [In Progress . . .]

 A Chrome browser extension that provides real-time audio transcription using Google's Gemini API.
 This extension captures audio from your microphone or browser tabs and converts speech to text in real-time through a convenient side panel interface.